hmazomba/lango/README.md

 # **Lango**

-Lango is a collection of API backends built with the django rest framework.
+Lango is a collection of projects built using Django.